shawnohn/pet-service-app/README.md

-# Dog Sitter Seek App
+# Dog Sitting Service App
 **_Contents:_**
 * [About](#About)
 * [Authors](#Authors)